lsst-sitcom/sitcomtn-162/index.md

                 config.ref_loader.filterMap = {'lsst_'+band: 'monster_ComCam_%s' % (band) for band in 'ugrizy'}
 ```

 An important note is that, for this analysis, a single noise image is associated for each cell within Metadetection.
 A noise image is generated for each warp that is also subjected to the warping process, which is needed to accurately capture correlated noise ({cite:p}`Sheldon_2017`, {cite:p}`Sheldon_2020`).
-The noise distribution is randomly pulled from a Gaussian distribution centered at 0 with a variance equal to the median variance of the input image.
+The noise distribution is randomly pulled from a Gaussian distribution centered at zero with a variance equal to the median variance of the input image.

-After removing duplicated objects from patch overlap, there are a total of 1174579 object rows across the five shear type catalogs.
-After removing objects flagged by Metadetection (i.e. objects cut due to measurement failures), there are 967436 objects, about 17.6% of the initial catalog.
-The number of flagged objects is quite high, and requires further investigation.
+The raw catalog immediately after running Metadetection contains 1398239 objects total.
+After removing objects flagged by Metadetection (i.e. objects cut due to measurement failures), there are 984169 total objects.
+Removing duplicates from patch overlap reduce the catalog to 805401 objects, and removing duplicates from individual cell overlaps leaves 443,615 objects.
+The non-sheared sub-catalog is consistently ~20% of the total catalog.

 ## Red Sequence Galaxy Identification

 Cluster member galaxies of the lensing cluster structure will not have a lensing signal (at least not from the cluster itself).
 Due to this, these galaxies need to be identified and removed from the lensing sample to avoid diluting the shear signal ({cite:p}`signal_dilution`).
 These lensing galaxies are primarily identified through visual inspection using color-magnitude plots across three different bands in this technote.
 Other methods, like photometric redshifts, may also be used, though using only three available bands limits this approach.
+The RS identification here is done prior to other cuts to more easily visually identify the red sequence galaxies.

 ```{figure} _static/object-magnitudes.png
 :name: obj-mags